Thuzi/opdemand/README.md

 ## Templates

-Templates defines how a stack containing multiple services is configured and managed inside OpDemand.
+Templates define how a stack containing multiple services is configured and managed inside OpDemand.
 Templates specify components, which modules they use and any pre-seeded configuration values.

 	name: Node.js
 	description: Node.js application including an Elastic Load Balancer, EC2 Instance, Security Group and Key Pair